 Medication overuse headaches

-Medication overuse headaches or rebound headaches are caused by regular, long-term use of medication to treat headaches, such as migraines.
+Medication overuse headaches — also known as rebound headaches — are caused by the long-term use of medicines to treat headaches such as migraines.
 Pain relievers offer relief for occasional headaches.
-But if you take them more than a couple of days a week, they may trigger medication overuse headaches.
+But if you take them more than a couple of days a week, they may trigger headaches.

-Medication overuse headaches usually stop when you stop taking pain medication.
-It's tough in the short term, but your doctor can help you beat medication overuse headaches for long-term relief.
+Medication overuse headaches usually go away when you stop taking pain medicine.
+This can be challenging in the short term.
+But your health care provider can help you find ways to beat medication overuse headaches for the long-term.

-Signs and symptoms of medication overuse headaches may differ according to the type of original headache being treated and the medication used.
+Symptoms of medication overuse headaches may vary.
+They can depend on the type of headache being treated and the medicine used.
 Medication overuse headaches tend to:

-- Occur every day or nearly every day, often waking you in the early morning
+- Occur every day or nearly every day.
+They often wake you in the early morning.

-- Improve with pain relief medication but then return as your medication wears off
+- Improve with pain medicine but then return as the medicine wears off.

 When to see a doctor

 Occasional headaches are common.
 But it's important to take headaches seriously.
 Some types of headaches can be life-threatening.